Beijing Review: Key Achievements in 2025

 • The added value of the digital economy increased by 8.7 percent.

-• The Beijing Stock Exchange listed 288 companies, with a total market capitalization exceeding 860 billion yuan.
+• The number of companies listed on the Beijing Stock Exchange reached 288, with a total market capitalization exceeding 860 billion yuan.

 • A total of 35 national-level major funds were launched, and eight municipal-level funds for high-end, sophisticated and cutting-edge industries attracted over 100 billion yuan in social investment.